hungtrg/hungtrg/README.md

 <h1 align="center">Hi 👋, I'm Hgtrg</h1>
 <h3 align="center">A backend developer based in Vietnam.
 Welcome to my GitHub profile!</h3>

+- ⚡ I’m currently a senior student at FPT University.

+- 🌱 I’m currently training to becoming a Business Analyst.

+- 💬 Aside from that, I enjoy developing personal projects in my spare time.

+- 📫 Contact me at: hungjt46@gmail.com

+- ⚡ Fun fact: ***I'm not Yugi, but I'm capable of play all kind of game 👋**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>